Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Self-equilibration of quantum fluctuations and FCS cumulant generating functional

+Notice, that quantities $ \Gamma_{g,\pm}(t) $ in Eqs.(42,44) have the same statistical meaning of exact (but non-equilibrium) tunneling rates as their steady state analogs: $ \Gamma_{g,\pm} $.
+Due to the exactness of underlying Eqs.(26,33,34) at arbitrary timescales, starting from the inverse high-energy cutoff of a given Luttinger liquid model in the QPC electrodes, these non-equilibrium rates can be measured directly with arbitrary accuracy in the electron transport experiments, analogously to $ \Gamma_{g,\pm} $ \cite{29}, if one manages to repeat the same electron transport experiment with given QPC for enough number of times, each time performing all needed tunneling measurements during the fixed period time interval $ (0;t) $ of chosen length $ t $ (the possible alternative could be the same transport measurements during the same $ (0;t) $ period of time on the large enough ensemble of identical QPC's).

-Naturally, the "steady flow" rate $ R_{SF}(t) $ defined by means of Eqs.(16-18) represents a clear \textit{measure of disequilibrium} for electron transport in \textit{any} 1D tunnel junction , if to understand by the \textit{equilibrium} in such system its steady state with constant average transport characteristics of Eqs.(10-15,19).
+Naturally, the "steady flow" rate $ R_{SF}(t) $ defined by means of Eqs.(45-48) represents a clear \textit{measure of disequilibrium} for electron transport in \textit{any} 1D tunnel junction, if to understand the \textit{equilibrium} in such system as the steady state with certain constant average transport characteristics of Eqs.(35-41).

+One can see that universality of relations (40-44) and (47-48) between two consquent irreducible correlators of $ 2k $-th and $ 2k-1 $-th order at arbitrary moment of system's temporal evolution (as well as in its steady state with respect to tunnel current) represent distinctive features of the \textit{universal self-equilibration behaviour} of quantum fluctuations in any (both interacting and non-interacting) one-dimensional tunnel contact. \textit{This established universal self-equilibration behavior is a direct consequence of SE-theorem and has been marked in the above as "self-equilibration of quantum fluctuations" phenomenon}.
+Several disconnected hints on the revealed universality of transport characteristics in low-dimensional tunnel contacts have been established earlier\cite{32,35,36,48,49} by different authors (see also the Introduction in the above).
+The overall qualitative picture behind discovered self-equilibration phenomenon will be illustrated in details in the next section.